 I did some research, and started making notes about what I was doing.
 And writing down what worked and what didn’t.
 I’m going to tell you the stuff that work and what led to me being able to make perfect gravy every single time.

 Gravy isn’t complicated but if you want to be great at it you need to understand why you’re doing each step.
 What I’ve done is to put a very lengthy explanation here with pictures and all the info you need.
 It has the method and also the gravy ratio for how much fat to use with how much flour and how much stock or broth.

 This post is going to tell you how to make a gravy using flour.
 All-purpose white flour.
 You would use a different method if using cornstarch or any other flour as a thickener.
 If you want to use cornstarch, amounts are given over here in my Instant Pot Gravy recipe.
 You don’t need an Instant Pot to make that though, you can make it on the stove in a regular pot following those instructions, don’t worry.

-As I said, the instructions are a bit lengthy but, at the bottom of this post there’s a shorter set of instructions in printable form that you can take into the kitchen with you.
+As I said, the instructions are a bit lengthy but, at the bottom of this post there’s a much much shorter set of instructions in printable form that you can take into the kitchen with you.